By Marcin Wojtyczka

 - In case you have to board directly, the ship’s crew will lower a ladder or a scrambling net over the side.
 If having to jump for a ladder or net, wait until the yacht crests a wave which lessens the danger of being crushed between the ship and the yacht

 The Collision Regulations state you must maintain a proper lookout at all times.
 Paying attention at all times should help you avoid collisions and groundings.
 The regulations “apply to all vessels upon the high seas and in all waters connected therewith navigable by seagoing vessels”.
-The ‘Rules of the Road’ are contained in The International Regulations for Preventing Collisions at Sea (COLREGs).
+The ‘Rules of the Road’ are contained in The International Regulations for Preventing Collisions at Sea (ColRegs).

 Steps: